 Issue Detailed Description Importance (H/M/L) Superannuation Taxation treatment of Superannuation is unclear and not addressed in the current tax treaty or in formal IRS rulings.
 There are a variety of ways that Superannuation can be reported on a US tax return.
 These range from completely tax free (as the equivalent of Social Security) to fully taxable including appreciation inside the fund (as a foreign grantor trust).
 Indications are that the IRS is currently pushing the unfavourable grantor trust interpretation, at least in some circumstances.
-The Treaty should clarify the treatment of Superannuation commensurate with Australian domestic public policy and in such a way not to disadvantage those who have a mandatory obligation to invest into Super.
-High Retirement Account Portability Labour mobility is impeded when the destination country can tax funds that are invested in source country retirement savings that are not currently accessible.
+The Treaty should clarify the treatment of Superannuation commensurate with Australian domestic public policy and not selectively disadvantage High those Australians who are also US taxpayers by denying the full benefit of funding their retirement through the superannuation system, as provided by Australian domestic tax law.
+Retirement Account Portability Labour mobility is impeded when the destination country can tax funds that are invested in source country retirement savings that are not currently accessible.
 The current OECD and US model tax treaties contain articles that address this problem, both during the accumulation phase and the drawdown (post-retirement) phase.
-Essentially, the treaty should require each country to respect the tax-deferred accounts available in the other country and defer any individual taxation until funds are withdrawn.
+High Essentially, the treaty should require each country to respect the tax-deferred accounts available in the other country and defer any individual taxation until funds are withdrawn.
 Further simplicity can be attained by assigning sole taxing rights to the source country with a provision that non-residents are taxed no more punitively than residents.
-High Sale of principal residence Capital gain on the sale of a personal residence is taxable in the US (with a US\$250,000 exemption per person).
+Sale of principal residence Capital gain on the sale of a personal residence is taxable in the US (with a US\$250,000 exemption per person).
 This gain is computed as if the purchase and sale were in US dollars, potentially leading to currency "phantom gains".
 In addition, the US will tax any US\$ gain on the discharge of a mortgage on the property.
 Note that, since the residence is a personal use asset, losses are not allowed.
 The Tax Treaty should seek to align treatment of the sale of a personal residence with Australian taxation policy, particularly as the high housing cost in Australia forces many to tie up a large proportion of their net assets in their primary residence.
 High